hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 to allow extensions to use different sorts of actions, there is a hook done before the action is triggered, and after the action is done

+# context
+context does not work on static attributes

+when changing a value for a live, the change can be normal, or only in this set, or writes the value in the context of the element's parent set . or writes the value in the context of the of the element in any immediate (no nth decendants) child shells .